Nader971/Oracle-SQL-Course/README.md

 •	Example: DELETE employees_copy WHERE employee_id = (SELECT employee_id FROM EMPLOYEES WHERE SALARY > 20000);

-When we remove WHERE we will delete all the table data and if we did we can use ROLLBACK to fix it.
+When we remove WHERE, we will delete all the table data; if we do, we can use ROLLBACK to fix it.

   Example: DELETE employees_copy; ROLLBACK;

-TRUNCATE: this remove the all table or make a delete but we cant comeback after DDL language.
+TRUNCATE: this removes all tables or makes a delete but we can't come back after the DDL language.

   Example: TRUNCATE employees_copy;